List of Tiny Toon Adventures characters: Babs Bunny

-In Looniversity, according to character designer Leonard Kiraly and showrunner Erin Gibson, she is Buster's fraternal twin, retconning the running gag "no relation".
+In Looniversity, a different version of Babs is "Looniversity" Buster's twin sister.
+It also shows an episode of Babs and Lola together for the first time with the adult female rabbit being her mentor.

 Plucky Duck

-Plucky Duck (voiced by Joe Alaskey in the original and Nathan Ruegger in Tiny Toon Adventures) is a young, 13-year-old green male duck in a white tank top.
-Plucky is based on Chuck Jones's Daffy Duck.
-Plucky is friends with Hamton J. Pig and Buster Bunny, despite the fact that they frequently annoy each other.
+Plucky Duck (voiced by Joe Alaskey in 1990–2013 of the original series, Nathan Ruegger as "Little Plucky" in 1991–1994 of the original series, and David Errigo Jr. in Tiny Toons Looniversity) is a young green male duck in a white tank top.
+Plucky is based on Chuck Jones' Daffy Duck.
+Plucky is friends with Babs Bunny, Hamton J. Pig and Buster Bunny, despite the fact that they frequently annoy each other.
 Plucky is quite jealous of Buster and Babs's popularity, similar to Daffy's insane jealousy of Bugs's popularity, and very often tries to undermine it in various sneaky, underhanded ways.
-Plucky constantly pines for the love of Shirley McLoon, though she has very little patience for him.
+That said, Plucky is many times shown to be caring and genuinely heroic.
+Plucky constantly pines for the love of Shirley the Loon, though she has very little patience for him even though she favors him out of any other men.

+In Looniversity, Plucky's real name is revealed to be Pluciferous von Mallard Duck and he wears a black shirt instead of white tank tops.
+In the series, he seems to have come from a more wealthy background due to having a more snobbish attitude with a less antagonistic and vastly more egotistic behavior and takes cartoon acting more seriously.
+He also loves competing with Buster.
+In the episode "Spring Beak", his parents are revealed to be world travelers named Ralph and Maria and he always calls them by their first names rather than mom and dad.

 Hamton J. Pig

-Hamton J. Pig (voiced by Don Messick in the TV series, Billy West in video games) is a young, 12-year-old pink male pig who wears blue overalls.
+Hamton J. Pig (voiced by Don Messick in 1990–1995 of the original series, Billy West in 1997–2002, David Errigo Jr. in Tiny Toons Looniversity) is a young pink male pig who wears blue overalls.
 Based on Porky Pig, Hamton's role in the series is as a straight man, often against Plucky Duck's antics.
 The only difference is that unlike his mentor Porky, Hamton never stutters.
 Hamton is an overeater who is obsessed with cleanliness.
+In one episode, it is revealed that he is interested in Fifi La Fume.
 Billy West took over the role of Hamton in a few video games after Don Messick's death, including 1999's Tiny Toon Adventures: Toonenstein.

+In Looniversity, Hamton wants to be a doctor while doing performances and suffers from indecisiveness.
+His mother was changed to Joan, who attended ACME Looniversity which led to becoming a famous performer and hopes her son follows her footsteps.
+He is also given a stutter just like Porky, as well as a Southern accent.